 Formal Risk Assessment

-oTraining Area: Completing the risk assessment on the back of the race sheets, evaluating river flow and weather.
+oTraining Topics: Completing the risk assessment on the back of the race sheets, evaluating river flow and weather.

 oRationale: Safety is the "prime concern"; this documented process ensures the OOD has considered mitigations like additional patrol boats.